Plan9-Archive/plan9ants/doc/them.9gridchan.org/vultr.md

 # Walkthrough for installing 9front-ANTS on Vultr
 ### Walkthrough done with 768mb ram image size

 Create a Vultr account if you do not have one, and upload a copy of the current 9front iso.
-A working copy of a 9front iso can be found at http://files.9gridchan.org/9front.iso.
+A working copy of a 9front release iso (revision 5641 from 25 December 2016) can be found at http://files.9gridchan.org/9front5641.iso.
 Choose to enable a private ip.
 Make sure the size (smallest is good) and location are correct, and that the 9front iso is attached.
 Deploy!

 ##	Manage the vm and install through the graphical console interface ##